GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: GASTRO library

 \subsection{GASOLINE input physics}

 All the models are evolved with \gasoline\, \citep{wadsley} which implements SPH into the $N$-body tree code {\tt PKDGRAV} \citep{pkdgrav}.
 The gas phase uses the metallicity dependent cooling method of \citet{shen2010}.
 We set a pressure floor on gas particles $p_{floor}=3G\epsilon^2\rho^2$, where $G$ is the universal gravitational constant, $\epsilon$ is the softening length and $\rho$ is the gas particle's density \citep{agertz+2009}.
 Star formation begins wherever the temperature drops below 15,000 K and the density exceeds 1 $cm^{-3}$ in a convergent flow \citep{stinson}.
 The feedback by supernova explosions follows the blastwave implementation of \citet{stinson}.
-In this work, we present models which couple 20\% and 80\% of the $10^{51}$ erg per supernova injected to the interstellar medium as thermal energy.
-In isolated galaxy simulations, low feedback models have been shown to produce geometrical and chemical thin and thick discs \citep{clarke+2019, beraldo+2020}, as well as a kinematically hot thick disk population \citep{amaranteb}, very similar to those observed in the MW.
+In this work, we present models which couple either 20\% or 80\% of the $10^{51}$ erg per supernova as thermal energy injected into the interstellar medium.
+In isolated galaxy simulations, low feedback models have been shown to produce geometrical and chemical thin and thick disks \citep{clarke+2019, beraldo+2020}, as well as a kinematically hot thick disk population \citep{amaranteb}, very similar to those observed in the MW.
 Turbulent diffusion of the gas \citep{shen2010} is also included allowing the gas to mix, which reduces the scatter in the age-metallicity relation \citep{pilkington+2012}.
 The integration base time step is set to $\Delta t = 10$ Myr and is refined such that $\delta t = \Delta t/2^2 < \nu \sqrt{\epsilon/a_g}$, where $a_g$ is the acceleration at a particle's position and the refinement parameter $\nu = 0.175$.
 The opening angle, which determines when to open a branch in the $N$-body tree code, is set to $\theta=0.7$.
 The time step of gas particles satisfies the further condition $\delta t = \nu_{courant}h/[(1+\alpha)c + \beta \mu_{max}]$, where the Courant number for SPH criteria $\eta_{courant} = 0.4$, $h$ is the SPH smoothing length set over the nearest 32 particles, $\alpha$ and $\beta$ are the linear and quadratic viscosity coefficients and $\mu_{max}$ is the maximum viscous force measured between the gas particles \citep{wadsley, springel2010}.
 Each star particle represents a single stellar population following a Miller-Scalo initial mass function \citep{miller-scalo1979} with a initial mass 1/3 of the initial parent gas particle.
-Once a gas particle loses 80\% of its mass, its mass is distributed amongst the nearest neighboring gas particles.
+Once a gas particle loses 80\% of its mass, its mass is distributed amongst the nearest neighboring gas particles, which avoids having an inert population of low-mass gas particles.
 Supernova type II and Ia yields of Oxygen and Iron are taken from \citet{raiteri+1996}.
-Supernova typeII and type Ia rates are determined using Padova stellar lifetimes \citep[as in][]{raiteri+1996} with the latter taking into account a binary evolution model.
+Supernova type II and type Ia rates are determined using Padova stellar lifetimes \citep[as in][]{raiteri+1996} with the latter taking into account a binary evolution model.